 However, the role of a restaurant manager is much more than solving conflicts.
 For most of the restaurants, the restaurant manager is the face of the restaurant that is performing a lot of behind the scenes functions to ensure that the restaurant is running smoothly.
 Restaurant managers ensure that restaurants operate efficiently and profitably while maintaining their reputation and ethos along.
 Read the do’s and don’ts of a good restaurant manager here.

-A restaurant manager should possess multiple professional as well interpersonal skills to oversee the restaurant operations.
-These include-
+A restaurant manager should possess multiple professional as well as interpersonal skills to oversee the restaurant operations.
+The restaurant manager in a sense is the leader of a team of professionals, and like any company, a manager must have leadership qualities.
+Thus his skills must include-

 - Great Communication Skills